AustinQian/EcommerceAPI/README.md

 ## Group Buying Discounts

 ### Overview
 The Group Buying Discounts feature allows users to get a lower price when enough participants join a shared purchase.
 A unique link is generated for each group buy, enabling users to invite friends.
-Once the minimum participant threshold is reached, the discount is activated and applied to the product’s price in the user’s cart.
+Once the minimum participant threshold is reached, the discount is activated and applied to the product's price in the user's cart.

 ### Key Features
 - **Unique Invitation Link**: Each group buy generates a short, shareable link.